djsauble/learn-gpui/book/CHAPTER_01.md

 ### Creating a View

 In GPUI, `Views` are the core components that hold state and render UI.
-Let's create one to render our content.
+We have already created a minimal one.
+Now, let's make it hold some data and render it.

 Update `src/main.rs`:
 ```rust